boryspaulewicz/bhsdtr/ordinal/Readme.md

 library(rstan)
 options(mc.cores = parallel::detectCores())
 rstan_options(auto_write = TRUE)
-## This variable indicates if the fitted models can be loaded from disk
+## This variable indicates if the fitted models can be loaded from
+## disk.
+I use it for caching
 fresh_start = FALSE
 sumfun = function(x)c(quantile(x, c(.025, .975)), mean(x))[c(1,3,2)]
 ```